Get the ArenaCoach Desktop App

 How popular is Retribution Paladin in Solo Shuffle?

-Retribution Paladin has a 8.2% share of all games at 1,845+ rating.
+Retribution Paladin has a 6.3% share of Solo Shuffle round play this season.
 That makes it one of the more popular picks.

 More guides